Apsu/cura-i3-mk2/README.md

 OVERVIEW
 ===
-This is a JSON printer definition file for the Original Prusa i3 Mk2, for use with the new Cura 2.3 beta configuration style.
+This a printer definition and set of quality profiles for the Original Prusa i3 Mk2, for use with the new Cura 2.3 beta configuration style.
 This definition needs to be placed in the `cura/resources/definitions/` directory in your Cura 2.3 installation.

+Please see the Quality Profiles section for more information on those presets.

 Mac OSX
 ---